Reviewing Apple (OTCMKTS:REXLQ) & Winnebago Industries (NYSE:WGO)

-Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO) are both construction companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, profitability, valuation, analyst recommendations, dividends, earnings and risk.
+Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO) are both construction companies, but which is the better investment?
+We will compare the two businesses based on the strength of their earnings, profitability, risk, analyst recommendations, dividends, valuation and institutional ownership.

-88.7% of Winnebago Industries shares are held by institutional investors.
-54.7% of Apple shares are held by company insiders.
-Comparatively, 5.3% of Winnebago Industries shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+88.7% of Winnebago Industries shares are owned by institutional investors.
+54.7% of Apple shares are owned by insiders.
+Comparatively, 5.3% of Winnebago Industries shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for Apple and Winnebago Industries, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Apple and Winnebago Industries, as provided by MarketBeat.

 |Sell Ratings